vasilakisfil/Introspected-REST/README.md

 What goes where?

 #### 6.2.1.
 Defining a new Media Type is not easy and should be avoided
-Creating a new Media Type for our API is genrally considered bad practice.
+Creating a new Media Type for our API is generally considered bad practice.
 Create a new Media Type only if you are sure that none of the already published Media Types can fit in your API design.